Clarbeston

 Clarbeston (Treglarbes) is a village and parish in Pembrokeshire, Wales, 11 km east of Haverfordwest.
 The parish, together with Wiston and Walton East, constitute the community of Wiston.
 The population was 318 at the 2011 census.

 Name

 The English placename means "Clarenbald's farm", Clarenbald being a continental Germanic (perhaps Flemish) personal name.
-The Welsh placename is a translation of the English.

 Location

 Clarbeston Road railway station and the surrounding settlement and post town of Clarbeston Road lie to the west of the village.

 Parish

-The parish is close to, or on, the Pembrokeshire language frontier and has always had a somewhat fluctuating proportion of Welsh speakers.
+The parish is close to the Landsker Line, with the proportion of Welsh speakers declining in the late twentieth century from 41% in 1891 and 44% in 1931 to 27% in 1971.